Some differences between traditional games and gambling:

 The BC Responsible & Problem Gambling Program is committed to meeting the needs of First Nations, Metis and Inuit people living in BC.
 We have a number of Indigenous prevention specialists and counsellors located around the province who provide free workshops focused on gambling awareness and education, support and counselling services.

 In addition to working in local communities with organizations, schools, health centres, and band offices, our Indigenous team is involved in resource development and community engagement initiatives.
-The program is also involved in sponsorship of Aboriginal events such as the annual All-Native Basketball Tournament held in Prince Rupert, and “Gathering Our Voices,” the annual Aboriginal youth conference organized by the BC Association of Aboriginal Friendship Centers.

 If you would like to learn more about our Indigenous services, or you would like to discuss collaboration or our sponsorship of your event or Aboriginal organization, please email firstname.lastname@example.org.